 Marital Property Division: Get to Know about Diving Military Pensions

-As a non-militant spouse planning to get a divorce, you will need to know more about the military pension.
+As a spouse planning to get a divorce, you will need to know more about the military pension.
 If you wish to get a share of the military pension, you need to raise the issue during the divorce proceedings.
 Even if your partner is still on active duty and a long way from retirement, you should still apply to get a share of the pension.

 If you want to know more about the military retirement benefits, you can ask your partner earlier on.
 Your spouse may be unwilling to give you the information, and that is where we come in.
 You can hire our South Carolina divorce lawyers to find out more about it.